New Connections Grants

 Submissions to the EPIC New Connections Grants competition will:

-- Be led by investigators who have NOT previously been co-PIs or co-applicants on a research grant together.
+• be led by investigators who have not previously been co-principal investigators or co-applicants on a research grant together

 Value and Duration

-Each EPIC New Connections Grant is worth $100,000 in research operational funding over two years.
-The funds will be awarded to the lead investigator who will administer them over the course of the term, including transfers to the co-investigator, to support activities as outlined in the proposed budget.
+Each EPIC New Connections Grant is worth $100,000 in research operational funding over a 2-year term.
+The funds will be awarded to the lead investigator who will administer them over the course of the term, including transfers to the co-investigator to support activities as outlined in the proposed budget.

-We anticipate supporting up to three projects in the March 2023 competition, with an aim to fund at least one project co-led by an early career investigator.
+EPIC anticipates supporting two proposals in the 2024 New Connections competition, with an aim to fund at least one project co-led by an early career investigator.
 Please see selection criteria for more information.

-EPIC New Connections Grant recipients will be required to present at the EPIC Research Talks lecture series during the grant term.
-They will also enter the pool to serve as adjudicators for the following year’s grant competition.
-A progress report will be expected at the first anniversary of funding.
-At the conclusion of the funding term, a progress report will be required outlining major findings, trainee engagement and impact of the research.
+EPIC New Connections Grant recipients will be required to present their research findings at EPIC events during the grant term.
+They will also become members of EPIC and be entered into the pool to serve as adjudicators for the following year’s grant competition.
+Recipients are required to submit an interim progress report as well as a final report at the end of the funding term outlining research findings, trainees and/or staff engagement, leveraged funding, conference presentations and publications that have resulted from this funding.
+To accompany the final progress report, a financial report is also required detailing the utilization of the awarded funds.
 Grant recipients are also required to acknowledge EPIC support in publications, presentations and communications resulting from the funded work.

 Selection Criteria

-Proposals submitted to the EPIC New Connections Grants will be evaluated using the following criteria:
+Proposals submitted to the EPIC New Connections Grants competition will be evaluated using the following criteria:

-- Strong potential to impact on human health, societal resilience and/or pandemic readiness.
+• Strong potential to impact human health, societal resilience and/or pandemic readiness

 The career stage of the investigators will also be considered as we aim to fund at least one project co-led by an early career investigator.